 The last dimension we think of in our diversification strategy is by company size, or market capitalization (market cap).
 Market cap is simply the combined value of all of a company’s shares, and typically the stock market is broken down into large-cap, mid-cap, and small-cap companies.
 Unfortunately, there are no hard and fast rules about what the size cutoffs are for each category, but without splitting hairs over definitions it is important to note that about 80% of the whole stock market is made up of “large” companies.
 Furthermore, the typical indexes that usually serve as a proxy for the stock market’s performance such as the S&P 500, and the Dow Jones Industrial Average are made up of 100% large companies.
 Because small and large companies have different characteristics, an allocation to small-cap stocks can cause portfolio returns to significantly diverge from the returns of the traditional market benchmarks, for better or for worse.
 Throughout history, small companies have offered a higher return than their blue chip counterparts, but with significantly greater risk.
 This effect is intuitive: small companies have greater opportunities for growth, but will likely not have the financial stability of large companies during challenging economic conditions, which creates a wider range of potential outcomes.
 Due to the less than perfect correlation with large-cap stocks, however, a small allocation to small-cap stocks can actually serve to reduce the overall riskiness of a portfolio while also providing a higher potential for return.
 We maintain a small, well-diversified allocation to small-cap stocks to capture that diversification benefit.

-By creating and managing portfolios on an ongoing basis that are diversified among sectors, countries of origin, and companies of different sizes we seek to reduce risk and improve risk-adjusted returns for our clients.
+By doing equity portfolio construction on an ongoing basis that are diversified among sectors, countries of origin, and companies of different sizes we seek to reduce risk and improve risk-adjusted returns for our clients.